The former Barbary Coast and Bill’s Gamblin’ Hall underwent a $185 million transformation to become what we know to be Cromwell today.

-While the resort’s past incarnations were known (and loved) for being a bit rough around the edges, Cromwell has emerged from the chrysalis as a luxurious boutique resort property comprised of 188 guestrooms and a 40,000-square-foot gaming floor.
+While the resort’s past incarnations were known (and loved) for being a bit rough around the edges, Cromwell is a luxurious boutique resort property comprised of 188 guestrooms and a 40,000-square-foot gaming floor.

-Although small in stature compared to other resorts on the Strip, there are still plenty of things to do at Cromwell and nearby.
-Below, are some popular activities to check out on your next trip.
+Although small in stature compared to other resorts on the Strip, there are still plenty of itinerary-worthy activities at Cromwell and nearby.

 Things To Do at Cromwell Las Vegas